keel-hq/keel/readme.md

 * DockerHub webhooks

+## Keel overview

+* Stateless, runs as a single container in kube-system namespace
+* Automatically detects images that you have in your Kubernetes environment and configures relevant [Google Cloud pubsub](https://cloud.google.com/pubsub/) topic, subscriptions.
+* Updates deployment if you have set Keel policy and newer image is available.

 ## Why?

 I have built Keel since I have a relatively small Golang project which doesn't use a lot of memory and introducing an antique, heavy weight CI solution with lots dependencies seemed like a terrible idea.

-You should consider using Keel:
+You should consider using Keel if:
+* You don't want your "Continous Delivery" tool to consume more resources than your actual deployment does.
-* If you are not Netflix, Google, Amazon, {insert big company here} - you might not want to run something like Spinnaker that has heavy dependencies such as "JDK8, Redis, Cassandra, Packer".
-You probably need something lightweight, stateless, that you don't have to think about.
+* You are __not__ Netflix, Google, Amazon, {insert big company here} that already has something like Spinnaker that has too many dependencies such as "JDK8, Redis, Cassandra, Packer".
-* If you are not a bank that uses RedHat's OpenShift which embedded Jenkins that probably already does what Keel is doing.
-* You want automated Kubernetes deployment updates.
+* You want simple, automated Kubernetes deployment updates.

-Here is a list of Keel dependencies:

-1.

-Yes, none.

 ## Getting started